BenjaminJRIP/Assignment-1-23062929r/README.md

 # Assignment-1-of-AAE6102_23062929r

+Running init.m should generate the figures "acquisition" (bar chart), navigation, and EKF navigation.
+Running AssignmentPlot should produce the Acquisition plot, Correlation plot, velocity, and EKF velocity.
+Executing plotTracking(1:settings.numberOfChannels, trackResults, settings) in the command window should display the correlation result.

 ## Task 1: Acquisition
 Process the IF data using a GNSS SDR and generate the initial acquisition results.